johnwsouth/book-keeper/README.md

 # sgt-react

-The Student Grade Table: Written in React
+The Student entry Table: Written in React

 ## Introduction